Carthus

 It is said that the High King of Carthus who amassed a great many deaths eventually wished to be the last of the dead.

 The emergence of these grave wardens followed Wolnir’s fall to the Abyss, implying that Carthus becoming a kingdom of the dead and his discovery of the Dark are directly connected.
 True, Dark and death do bear a close relationship.
 But more importantly, death comes with a form of immortality that would allow Wolnir to maintain his power for perpetuity — if Nito could think of it, why not him?
 This way, his kingdom could wield the tremendous power of the Dark forever without dealing with undeath and hollowing.
 It was an ingenious solution, but not without its problems.
-Contrary to his continued use of it, Wolnir was in fact afraid of the Dark he was experimenting with.
-For that reason, he relied upon the holy power of the gods for the first time in his life by wearing and wielding the holy relics that he had stolen, which highlights how shameless the man really is.
+Contrary to his continued use of it, Wolnir was afraid of the Dark.
+For that reason, he relied upon the holy power of the gods for the first time in his life by wearing and wielding his stolen holy relics, which highlights how shameless the man really is.
 He never paid respect to the gods his entire life, but once he was met with a power that even he couldn’t entirely control, he clung to them.

 Pyromancy book of the gravekeepers.
 Book of the Catacombs of Carthus.